 While separate government-wide and fund financial statements are presented, they are interrelated.
-The governmental activities column incorporates data from governmental funds.
+The governmental activities column incorporates data from governmental funds, while business-type activities incorporate data from the government's proprietary funds.
+Separate financial statements are provided for governmental funds and proprietary funds.

 The government-wide financial statements (i.e. the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the government.
 Governmental activities are normally supported by per pupil revenue and intergovernmental revenues.
+Business-type activities rely to a significant extent on fees and charges to external customers for support.
 As a general rule, the effect of interfund activity has been eliminated from the government-wide financial statements.

-C. BASIS OF PRESENTATION-FUND FINANCIAL STATEMENTS
+C. BASIS OF PRESENTATION-FUND FINANCIAL STATEMENTS (CONTINUED)